Hoogkamer/vue-org-chart/README.md

   Show/hide the photos and/or names in the graph

 ### FAQ

+- **Where is my data kept?**
+  The data is only kept where you put it yourself (see: How do I save the changes for others to see?).
+It is not send to any other location, so it is completely save to use.

 - **How can I change/edit the graph?**
   Type _\_edit_ in the searchbar to swith to editmode.
 Now you can edit the graph in the application or update via excel